 Keep the ears pulled in until you have lost the desired altitude.
 Let go of the lines to re-inflate the tips automatically.
 If they do not, try progressively pulling one brake then the other.
-We recommend inflating the wing tips asymmetrically, without major change to the angle of attack, especially when flying near the ground or flying in turbulence.
+Asymmetric reopening is recommended in order to avoid compromising the angle of attack, particularly flying near the ground or in turbulent conditions.